David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### **Whisper of Flaying**

 **When:** Whenever the Slaughter Queen wins a Fight and causes at least 1 damage.
-**Effect:** The enemy figure loses 1 armor until the end of the game.
-This power cannot take a figure to less than 6 armor.
+**Effect:** The enemy figure loses 1 armour until the end of the game.
+This power cannot take a figure to less than 6 armour.

 ### **Whisper of Slaughter**